 To introduce students to one-variable calculus with an emphasis on understanding fundamental concepts and how to apply them in a variety of different contexts.
-Examples and problems are taken from many different fields and use numerical and graphical, as well as analytical methods.
+Examples and problems are taken from diverse fields and use graphical and numerical, as well as analytical methods.

-After finishing 151A students should be encouraged to take Math 152A and 153A.
-Students should be able to switch between the 151A, 152A, 153A sequence and the traditional calculus sequence.
+After finishing 151A students should be encouraged to take Math 152A, 153A and 254A.
+Students should be able to switch between the "A" sequence and the traditional calculus sequence.